Niall Thompson (soccer, born 1974): International career

 Thompson represented Canada at the 1991 Pan American Games.

 He made his senior debut for Canada in a March 1993 friendly match against South Korea and earned a total of nine caps, scoring two goals.
 He represented Canada in just one FIFA World Cup qualification match, in October 2000.
 That game, against Panama, proved to be his final international.

 Coaching career

 Thompson served as a coach with amateur club Surrey United SC, before joining Canadian Premier League club Vancouver FC as an assistant ahead of the 2023 season.
+He left Vancouver after a single season.